 On a cold winter night in Alexandria, a local pastor (with ten cots and two volunteers) opened his church doors.
-Today, Carpenter’s Shelter is a 60-bed emergency shelter that engages over 1,000 volunteers annually.
+Today, Carpenter’s Shelter is a 60-bed emergency shelter that engages over 1,200 volunteers annually.
 At the Residential Shelter, families and individuals find a temporary home and the help they need to secure a permanent one: life-skills classes, job-readiness training, assistance with housing placement, as well as school, health, and medical services provided by community partners.
 A day shelter offers showers, phones, laundry facilities, a mailing address, and shelter and housing placement referrals to chronically homeless adults; a Winter Shelter provides a warm sleeping place in the colder months.
 Continued case management and educational opportunities are available for those living independently.
-For 700 homeless and formerly homeless people annually, Carpenter’s Shelter is more than a building with beds.
-It is a source of hope for the future.
+For 800 homeless and formerly homeless people annually, Carpenter’s Shelter means hope for a better future.

 Headquarters: VA-City of Alexandria